A Domain Specific Language for Testing Consensus Implementations: unit tests

-To use \toolname for testing, the implementation needs to be modified such that \toolname receives all messages and events from the participating replicas. \toolname exposes an API to receives messages, events, and other necessary information from the replicas via RPC.
-We provide client libraries, currently in \texttt{go} and \texttt{java}, that developers can use to change their implementation's communication primitives.
+Protocol implementations contain communication APIs to facilitate sending/receiving messages.
+To test the implementation using \toolname, one needs to augment the communication APIs with a Shim.
+The Shim sends messages to \toolname central server thereby giving it control to decide the order of messages delivered.
+To aid the instrumentation effort of writing a shim, we provide language specific libraries (currently in \texttt{Go} and \texttt{Java}).
 Figure~\ref{fig:instrumentation} illustrates the changes needed.
-Replicas first establish a connection to \toolname and communicate the relevant information.
-Earlier, replicas would communicate messages directly to each other.
-While testing with \toolname, for every message that a replica intends to send, the replica should first communicate an event of type message-send tagged with the message identifier and then submit the message to \toolname.
-In addition to the messages, \toolname can issue directives such as \texttt{start}, \texttt{stop} and \texttt{restart} to each replica.
-The implementation has to be changed to handle the directives. \toolname receives messages as a sequence of bytes and the developer writing the tests should provide a serialization and deserialization adapter.
+The Shim first establishes a connection to \toolname and communicates the relevant information.
+For every message that the replica sends, the shim should first communicate an event of type message-send tagged with the message identifier and then submit the message to \toolname.
+Additionally, \toolname can issue directives such as \texttt{start}, \texttt{stop} and \texttt{restart} to each replica.
+The Shim should communicate the directives to the implementation.
+Since \toolname is protocol agnostic, each message is recorded as a sequence of bytes.
+To read the contents of the messages in the unit tests, one needs to provide a serialization and deserialization adapter.